-- 8.1 Once the requirement to disclose information has been determined, the Disclosure Officers are the only persons authorised to release that information to the ASX. - 8.2 Information to be disclosed must be lodged immediately with the ASX.
-Any such information must not be released to the general public until the Company has received formal confirmation of lodgement by the ASX. - 8.3 All information disclosed to the ASX in compliance with this Policy must be promptly placed on the Company's website.
+- 9.1.
+Once the requirement to disclose information has been determined, the Disclosure Officers are the only persons authorised to release that information to the ASX. - 9.2.
+Information to be disclosed must be lodged immediately with the ASX.
+Any such information must not be released to the general public until the Company has received formal confirmation of lodgement by the ASX. - 9.3.
+All information disclosed to the ASX in compliance with this Policy must be promptly placed on the Company's website.

-9. Market Speculation and Rumours
+10. Market Speculation and Rumours

-- 9.1 As a guiding principle, the Company has a "no comment" policy on market speculation and rumours, which must be observed by all employees.
-However, the Company will comply with any request by the ASX to comment upon a market report or rumour. - 9.2 If an Employee becomes aware of any market speculation or rumours of which the Company Secretary may not be aware, these should be reported to the Company Secretary immediately.
+- 10.1.
+As a guiding principle, the Company has a "no comment" policy on market speculation and rumours, which must be observed by all employees.
+However, the Company will comply with any request by the ASX to comment upon a market report or rumour. - 10.2.
+If an employee becomes aware of any market speculation or rumours, these should be reported to the Disclosure Officers immediately. - 10.3.
+The Company will take proactive steps to avoid the emergence of a false market in its securities.
+If the Company becomes aware of a media or analyst report or market rumour that could lead to a false market, the Disclosure Officers will engage with the ASX to address the issue, even before receiving a formal request from the ASX. - 10.4.
+If the ASX considers that there is, or is likely to be, a false market in the Company's securities and asks the Company to give the ASX information to correct or prevent a false market, the Company must immediately give that information to the ASX.

-10. Trading Halts
+11. Trading Halts